ianstormtaylor/slate/docs/walkthroughs/Readme.md

 - [Saving to a Database](./saving-to-a-database.md)
 - [Saving and Loading HTML Content](./saving-and-loading-html-content.md)

-_If you have an idea for a guide, or notice something that isn't clear, submit a pull request!_
+_If you have an idea for a walkthrough, or notice something that isn't clear, submit a pull request!_